paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 **(b) Deposits into fund**

-(1) **Treasury fund** — The amounts collected under subsection (a) of this section shall be deposited in the Farm Credit Administration Administrative Expense Account.
+(1) **Treasury fund** — The amounts collected under subsection (a) shall be deposited in the Farm Credit Administration Administrative Expense Account.
 The Expense Account shall be maintained in the Treasury of the United States and shall be available, without regard, for purposes of sequestration, to the Balanced Budget and Emergency Deficit Control Act of 1985 [[2 U.S.C.
 900](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section900&num=0&edition=prelim) et seq.], to pay the expenses of the Farm Credit Administration.

 (2) **Nongovernment funds** — The funds contained in the Expense Account shall not be construed to be Federal Government funds or appropriated moneys.